MUD TRAIL ARTISTS

 Richard Jones - Rainforest Ceramics

-My studio Rainforest Ceramics makes high fired functional and decorative pieces.
+Rainforest Ceramics makes high fired functional and decorative pieces.
 The studio is set in a regenerating rainforest that inspires my work.
 We help save rainforest all over the world by making donations to Rainforest Trust.

 -